tonaljs/tonal/docs/list.md

 ### Returns

-- `Array`   an array of notes or intervals
+- `String`   the binary string representation of that set